(2015-2018) - Computer Systems Technology advanced diploma

 - Netlify (That’s where you’re reading this!)

 (Don’t talk to me about Oracle Cloud, I’m not interested)

 Operating Systems I like:

-- Debian Stable
+- Debian Stable and derivatives

 - Gentoo Linux

 - OpenBSD (Other BSD’s are cool too)